 Some courses have proctored course exams and others require a proctored mid-term exam and/or final exam.
 Regular course exams are defined as assessments of learning for a specific segment of course material.
 A mid-term is defined as an assessment of student learning at the mid-point of the course and a final as an exam assessing cumulative learning at the end of the course.
 Final exams require a passing score of 80%.
 Course Exams also require a passing score of 80%.
-Midterm exams do not require a passing score of 80%; however, a student may choose to retake a midterm for a higher score.

 Students must re-take course exams and final exams if the student scores below 80%.
 The retake fee is \$25.
 Please contact the Testing Coordinator to schedule a retake.